-As well as having lead the Venice Airport masterplan, One Works has been commissioned to design the passenger terminal refurbishment and extension.
-A project that aims to ensuring an adequate LOS of the airport.
+As well as leading the Venice Airport Masterplan, One Works has been commissioned to design the passenger terminal refurbishment and extension to facilitate growth in the airport's level of service.

 VCE Terminal represents a prestigious city gateway, with innovative materials and a premium retail offer.
 The new design will provide the Airport with an extended capacity of 15 million passengers a year while responding to the Lagoon’s very fragile ecosystem and Venice’s historical center.
 The project proposal fills the gap, between building implementations on the landside areas and the airside area enlargement, with the construction of two new wings on both sides of the front terminal for a total 100.000 m2.